Fermionic Tachyons as a Source of Dark Energy: Review of Tetrad Formalism and Fermionic Tachyon Lagrangian

-In this section we review the techniques used to include fermions in general relativity~\cite{wald2010general, ryder1996quantum,birrell1984quantum,weinberg2014gravitation} and, then generalize the result into tachyons.
-Of course, the spinor representation does not appear first hand in the gauge group of general relativity.
-However, the tetrad formalism is capable of providing a means to generalize the Dirac equation, which is originally written for a Minkowski space-time, to a curved space-time.
-In this approach, the normal coordinate at each space-time point, in which the metric is simply $\eta_{ab}$, is built up; the curved space-time metric, $g_{\mu\nu}$ is obtained via the relation, $g_{\mu\nu}=e^a_\mu e^b_\nu\eta_{ab}$.
-Here $e^{\mu}_{a}$ is tetrad or vierbein which, as imposed by general covariance principle, relates quantities in local inertial frame to their counterparts in curved space-time frame.
+In this section, we review the techniques used to include fermions in general relativity~\cite{wald2010general, ryder1996quantum,birrell1984quantum,weinberg2014gravitation} and then generalize the result into tachyons.
+Of course, the spinor representation does not appear firsthand in the gauge group of general relativity.
+However, the tetrad formalism is capable of providing a means to generalize the Dirac equation, which was originally written for a Minkowski space-time, to curved space-time.
+In this approach, the normal coordinate at each space-time point is constructed.
+In this coordinate, the metric is $\eta_{ab}$.
+The curved space-time metric, $g_{\mu\nu}$ can be obtained via the relation, $g_{\mu\nu}=e^a_\mu e^b_\nu\eta_{ab}$.

+Here $e^{\mu}_{}$ is tetrad or vierbein which, as imposed by general covariance principle, relates quantities in the local inertial frame to their counterparts in curved space-time frame.
 The Latin and Greek indices refer to Minkowski and curved space-time, respectively.
 The Dirac Lagrangian in Minkowski space-time is

-where $\bar\psi=\psi^\dagger\gamma^0$ is the Dirac adjoint spinor field, $m$ denotes the fermionic mass, and $V$ represents the potential density of self interaction between fermions which is a function of $\psi$ and $\bar\psi$.
+where $\bar\psi=\psi^\dagger\gamma^0$ is the Dirac adjoint spinor field, $m$ denotes the fermionic mass, and $V$ represents the potential density of self-interaction between fermions which is a function of $\psi$ and $\bar\psi$.